-Similar to the analog case, the design of $\mathbf{W}_{RF}$ is affected by the phase shifter with constant amplitude constraints.
-The unconstrained optimization should maximize the result of a water-filling over the $N_{RF}$ singular values of the equivalent channel $\textbf{H}_e=\mathbf{W}_{RF}\mathbf{H}$, and results in the following optimization problem
+Similar to the analog case, the design of $\mathbf{W}_{RF}$ is affected by the phase-shifter with constant amplitude constraints.
+The unconstrained optimization should maximize the result of a water-filling over the $N_{RF}$ singular values of the equivalent channel $\textbf{H}_e=\mathbf{W}_{RF}\mathbf{H}$.
+This results in the following optimization problem